Introduction

 -

-Tier 3: Concentrated, individualized support for high-risk students
+Tier 3: Concentrated, individualised support for high-risk students

 2. Social and Emotional Learning (SEL) Programs

-SEL programs teach students to recognize emotions, set goals, show empathy, and preserving wellness relationships—required life skills that boost academic success and emotional intellect.
+SEL programs teach students to recognise emotions, set goals, show empathy, and preserving wellness relationships—required life skills that boost academic success and emotional intellect.

 3. Peer Mentoring Programs

-Connecting younger or agonizing students with older mentors helps build confidence, responsibility, and positive social connections.
+Connecting younger or agonising students with older mentors helps build confidence, responsibility, and positive social connections.

 PBIS augment positive actions rather than punishing rudeness.
 It helps create a respectful and encouraging school culture.